Key findings at a glance

 |---|---|---|

-| Wind-mitigation inspection | $75 – $150 (one-time) | Documents your roof credits on the Florida OIR-B1-1802 form |
+| Wind-mitigation inspection | $75 – $150 (one-time) | Documents your roof credits on Florida's OIR-B1-1802 form (Rev. 04/26, effective Apr 1 2026) |

-| Roof-related wind-mit credits | Up to ~30% off wind premium | 8d-nail deck, secondary water barrier, FBC-approved covering |
+| Roof-related wind-mit credits | Up to ~30% off wind premium | 8d-nail deck, secondary water barrier, FBC-approved covering (savings vary by carrier) |

-| Typical annual savings | $800 – $1,500 / yr | On a ~$4,000 Panhandle wind premium, once roof credits qualify |
+| Typical annual savings | $800 – $1,500 / yr | On a ~$4,000 Panhandle wind premium, once roof credits qualify — not guaranteed |

-| Metal-roof insurance discount | $500 – $1,500 / yr | Vs. an aged shingle roof, on top of the longer lifespan |
+| Metal-roof insurance discount | $500 – $1,500 / yr | Vs. an aged shingle roof, on top of the longer lifespan; varies by carrier |

 How we calculated this report (methodology)